Sandra Stein: The Path Less Traveled

 ~2 Corinthians 5:7 NKJV

-I cried out, “Jesus!
-Help me!”
+I cried, “Jesus!
+Help me.”

-Watching the ongoing battle, Jesus said, “My angels are always ready to help those who cry out to me.”
+Jesus said, “My angels are always ready to help those who cry out to me.”

-Jesus looked straight at me and said, “No matter what happens on your journey, I will never leave you.
+Jesus looked at me and said, “No matter what happens on your journey, I will never leave you.
 Remember, it is not by sight that you walk.
-It is by faith in Me that will get you to your destination.
+It is faith in Me that will get you to your destination.
 That is why all are given a choice of which path to choose.”

 Jesus’ message to me in this dream was clear.
-We cannot walk by only what we see and expect to prosper; our lives belong to the One who made us.
+We cannot walk by only what we see and expect to prosper.
+Our lives belong to the one who made us.
 When we choose faith in Jesus Christ, we have the assurance that no matter what we encounter on our journey, He will be with us every step of the way, securing our future.

 Genre: Non-fiction